The Doctor and Sarah travel back to stop Chris Chibnall, Steven Moffat, and Paul Cornell from ever meeting up.

 Adam West, Michael Keaton, Kevin Conroy and Christian Bale’s versions of Batman are all ordinary humans with no super powers, their civilian identities are all Bruce Wayne, they are all motivated to fight crime by the tragic murder of their parents which they all witness as children.
 They all even have similar costumes, a bat shaped cowl with pointy ears, a long flowing cape, a bat symbol on the chest, bat gloves, a utility belt etc. They all have the same gadgets, batarangs, bat ropes, gas bombs.
 They all have a Batcave, a Batmobile, a Bat bike, a Bat aerial means of transport.
 They also all have a butler named Alfred, work with Commisioner Gordon, are summoned by the Bat Signal.
 They also all fight at least some of Batman’s colourful enemies, the Joker, Catwoman, Riddler, Penguin etc.

-You can throw away some limitations of a character its true, but utlimately you cannot throw them all away.
-It’s okay to have a Batman who might be a bit less tormented, or even a Sherlock Holmes who lives in modern day.
-They still have to have some limitations that the others had, like being asexual, fighting the Joker, living in Gotham, etc. If you were to throw away all of those limitations, then we wouldn’t have Batman, or Sherlock Holmes at all, so why bother adapting them and not doing something new?
+You can throw away some limitations of a character in certain adaptations it’s true, but ultimately you cannot throw them all away.
+It’s okay to have a Batman who might say be a bit less tormented, or even a Sherlock Holmes who lives in modern day, as long as they still have most of the other limitations the character has, like being asexual, fighting the Joker, living in Gotham, etc. If you were to throw away all of those limitations, then we wouldn’t have Batman, or Sherlock Holmes at all, so why bother adapting them and not doing something new?
 Surely creating a new character is the most creative thing you can do?

-With this in mind, why should the Doctor as a character, or Doctor Who be any different?
+With this in mind, why should the Doctor as a character, or Doctor Who as a series be any different?
 It’s demonstrably not true to say that as a franchise, Doctor Who doesn’t have a number of constants that have helped give it a unique identity.

 Why has the TARDIS remained a blue police box for over 50 years?
 Why has the show kept the same theme for over 50 years?
 Okay there have been different variations, but it is the same basic piece of music.